Claude Rains is a name you probably don’t know. But, he was my hero for a brief moment in my early life.

 But, I figured, that really was no big deal, since my parents were already driving me crazy at the time, alternately ignoring me and giving me crap.
 Not much to risk, or so I thought.

-It seemed to me that invisibility was the solution to a good many of the problems faced by high school freshman, and certainly that included my own.
+It seemed to me that invisibility was the solution to a good many of the problems faced by high school freshmen, and certainly that included my own.
 I wanted to be in control of my image: seen when I wanted to be seen and transparent all the rest of the time.
 But, mostly what I got was others’ awareness of me when I least wanted it; and total anonymity to the point of disappearance when I hoped for someone to pay attention.

 The potion I sought would, for one thing, allow me to pass through the awkward stage my mom said I was going through without being noticed.
 By that, I took her to mean that I was no longer the charming, attractive kid she’d given birth to, but someone she wanted to trade in for a newer model and another chance.

 Tact was not her strong point.

 The “blending in” I desired would allow my body, my facial features, my acne, and my psyche, all to resolve themselves without anyone having to see me in the various humiliating stages of transformation.
 Since mom was also an amateur barber, her occasionally ruinous haircuts would also go undetected by my peers.

 Today a kid might consider cosmetic surgery as a partial remedy.
 But even if I could have paid for all this, I actually didn’t want to miss school.
 Moreover, I realized that if I were in the hospital it would give my family the chance to pack up everything and move to another city without my knowledge.
 No, I needed a solution that allowed me to foil any such attempt on their part.